Mashup (music): History

 The 1967 Harry Nilsson album Pandemonium Shadow Show features what is nominally a cover of the Beatles' "You Can't Do That" but actually introduced the "mashup" to studio-recording.
 Nilsson's recording of "You Can't Do That" mashes his own vocal recreations of more than a dozen Beatles songs into this track.
 Nilsson conceived the combining of many overlaying songs into one track after he played a chord on his guitar and realized how many Beatles songs it could apply to.
 This recording has led some to describe Harry Nilsson as the inventor of the mashup.
+Other recordings regarded as early examples of, or forerunners to, the mashup include Buchanan and Goodman's "The Flying Saucer" (1956), Marshall McLuhan's The Medium Is the Massage (1967), the John Benson Brooks Trio's Avant Slant (1968), Grandmaster Flash's "The Adventures of Grandmaster Flash on the Wheels of Steel" (1981), Paul McCartney's "Tug of Peace" (1983), the "Hip Hop Mix" of Climie Fisher's "Rise to the Occasion" (1987), Jive Bunny and the Mastermixers' Jive Bunny: The Album (1989),. and Coldcut's Journeys by DJ: 70 Minutes of Madness (1995).

 Although described as a medley in its title, "Do It Again Medley with Billie Jean" by Italian music project Club House could be described as one of the first ever commercially released mashups in 1983.
-The song combines elements of "Do It Again", a 1973 Top 10 hit in the US and Canada by Steely Dan, with Michael Jackson's #1 hit from earlier in the year, "Billie Jean".
-It reached #11 in the UK, and the Top 10 in Belgium, Ireland and the Netherlands.
+The song combines elements of "Do It Again", a 1973 top 10 hit in the US and Canada by Steely Dan, with Michael Jackson's number one hit from earlier in the year, "Billie Jean".
+It reached number 11 in the UK, and the top 10 in Belgium, Ireland and the Netherlands.

+Another early mashup appeared in 1985, when the Tubes released their studio album, Love Bomb.
+The second side of the album contained the track "Theme from a Wooly Place", which combined the tunes "Wooly Bully" in one channel and "Theme from A Summer Place" in the other.

-In 1990, Norman Cook reached #1 on the UK charts with his act Beats International with "Dub Be Good To Me", essentially a mashup of re-recorded vocals of The SOS Band's "Just Be Good To Me" with The Clash's "The Guns of Brixton", making it the first mashup to achieve significant mainstream success.
+In 1990, Norman Cook reached number one in the UK Singles Chart with his act Beats International with "Dub Be Good to Me", essentially a mashup of re-recorded vocals of the SOS Band's "Just Be Good to Me" with the Clash's "The Guns of Brixton", making it the first mashup to achieve significant mainstream success.

-The 1990 John Zorn album Naked City features a version of Ornette Coleman's "Lonely Woman" set over the bassline of Roy Orbison's "Pretty Woman".
+The 1990, John Zorn album Naked City features a version of Ornette Coleman's "Lonely Woman" set over the bassline of Roy Orbison's "Pretty Woman".

-In 1991, The Source featuring Candi Staton released "You Got The Love", based on a mashup created by DJ Eren Abdullah that had been an underground club hit since 1989, placing a Candi Staton a cappella over an instrumental version of Frankie Knuckles and Jamie Principle's house classic, "Your Love".
-It reached #4 on the UK charts, and had continued success over subsequent years with several remixes and a cover by Florence + The Machine.

-In 1994, the experimental band Evolution Control Committee released the first modern mashup tracks on their hand-made cassette album, Gunderphonic.
-These "Whipped Cream Mixes" combined a pair of Public Enemy a cappellas with instrumentals by Herb Alpert and the Tijuana Brass.
-First released on home-made cassettes in early 1992, it was later pressed on 7" vinyl, and distributed by Eerie Materials in the mid-1990s.
-The tracks gained some degree of notoriety on college radio stations in the United States.

-The name Pop Will Eat Itself was taken from an NME feature on the band Jamie Wednesday, written by David Quantick, which proposed the theory that because popular music simply recycles good ideas continuously, the perfect pop song could be written by combining the best of those ideas into one track.
-Hence, "pop will eat itself".